Global FRAND & SEP Symposium

 Companies of all sizes work together to draft technical standards as participants in standard-setting organizations (“SSOs”).
 However, legal and business conflicts are inevitable.
 These same companies are competing, or will be competing, for revenue at different levels within the IoT ecosystem.

 This agenda-neutral symposium is designed for professionals whose job functions relate directly or indirectly to standardized products.
 Panelists such as judges, in-house counsel, scholars, and practitioners from different countries will help participants sharpen their skills and understanding of the law of standardization.

-The Symposium will be streamed live and available on-demand for participants in Europe and Asia.
+The Symposium will be streamed live and available on-demand for remote participants in Europe and Asia.
 For in-person attendees, there will be a continental breakfast, lunch, and a networking reception.
 The Computer History Museum will keep its Revolution exhibit open during the networking reception, which includes over one-thousand artifacts and a theater where renown innovators will prepare you for “what’s next?”